|SF Bay Area||10/6/23 - 10/8/23||$750 Sale!||Buy Now|

 -NBC (Nuclear, Biological, and Chemical) considerations.

 SERE Training School instructors can provide (for civilians and military alike) private classes for resistance and escape techniques on request.
 These are not part of our general sign-up classes for several reasons.
 First, some techniques are classified and not taught to the general public ever.
 Second, we believe that the best method is to not get caught in the first place (a core focus of this course).
 Third the likelihood of civilians ever needing to resist interrogation techniques or escape a prison camp is (we hope) fairly small.
-If you would like this type of training, please contact us by email below and we will design a course to fit your needs.
+If you would like this type of training, please contact us by email below and we will discuss options that may fit your needs.

 Class Size: Maximum class size is 15 people for a weekend course (minimum 6).

 What is Included?

 2. Methods to calm anxiety

 1. Learn to use natural and manmade materials to mask visual, audio, and olfactory perception